How Being Frugal Can Open Up Your Spending Possibilities

 Greece has been one of the places that I have always wanted to go, and the idea of a yoga retreat sounds so peaceful and rejuvenating.
 It’s hosted by Ambuja Yoga and its seven nights on the Greek Island of Lefkas.
 It is at the breathtaking Urania Villas, with twice daily yoga, almost all meals included, a couple of bodywork sessions, and a sailing excursion!
 If you do book a retreat, be sure to grab the discount code below!

-Ambuja Yoga has some other amazing yoga retreats on the books; they will also be in Portugal in 2019, as well as Southern California and in Oregon (where they are based out of).
+Ambuja Yoga has some other amazing yoga retreats on the books; they will also be in Portugal, as well as Southern California and in Oregon.

 If you are interested in learning more definitely check them out, and if you do book you can use code “KARIRR” and get $50 Oregon retreats and $100 off the international retreats!
 I hope to see you there!